ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: Introduction

-To this end, the research community has recently proposed several benchmarks to examine ``reasoning traces'' -- the step-by-step explanations generated by language models to arrive at their final answers -- in a more systematic way~\cite{zheng2024processbenchidentifyingprocesserrors, zeng2024mrgsm8kmetareasoningbenchmarklarge, zeng2024mrbenmetareasoningbenchmarkevaluating, tyen-etal-2024-llms}.
-These benchmarks are necessary for the development and evaluation of automatic approaches, such as Process Reward Models (PRMs)~\cite{zhang2025lessonsdevelopingprocessreward,wang2024mathshepherdverifyreinforcellms,lightman2023letsverifystepstep} and LLM-as-a-judge \cite{gu2025surveyllmasajudge}, aimed at identifying the specific location of errors within reasoning traces and not just the correctness of the final answer~\cite{zheng2024processbenchidentifyingprocesserrors, zeng2024mrgsm8kmetareasoningbenchmarklarge, zeng2024mrbenmetareasoningbenchmarkevaluating, tyen-etal-2024-llms}.
 However, contemporary work faces two key limitations.
 First, existing benchmarks focus primarily on mathematics and science, leaving reasoning processes in other areas like commonsense reasoning largely underexplored, despite requiring fundamentally different capabilities.
 Second, specialized PRMs and LLMs employed as judges are typically used to optimize task performance through feedback during fine-tuning or Best-of-N sampling, rather than evaluating whether reasoning traces that reach correct answers contain intermediate errors, potentially leading to inflated performance assessments.
 Therefore, our research question is: \textit{how can we effectively evaluate reasoning processes in commonsense, and to what extent do current answer-only metrics misrepresent SLM capabilities?}